-The camshaft operates the hydraulic valve tappets and fuel pumps.
+The camshaft operates the hydraulic valve tappets.
 The camshaft is carried in pressure-lubricated bores in the crankcase.
 The front (gear end) bore has a bearing, which is not pressure lubricated.
-The camshaft gear carries the governor weights.
 A camshaft thrust plate is located behind the gear.
 The camshaft gear is not a separately replaceable part.